Books by Debi Bower available on Amazon - shop now

 Free from buildings along the lake shore—to protect the source of Rochester’s municipal water—and far enough south of the city, light pollution is a non-issue.

-With the wide-open view of the Universe, it’s the perfect place to gaze into the Milky Way and view 2,000 thousand suns beyond our own solar system.
+With the wide-open view of the Universe, it’s the perfect place to gaze into the Milky Way and view 2,000 suns beyond our own solar system.

 Runners Up: